)

 Price sensitivity analysis across different customer segments

-Implementing Your Brand Measurement Framework
+Implementing a Brand Measurement Framework

-Building awareness in a new market?
+Are you trying to build awareness in a new market?

-Changing negative perceptions?
+Change negative perceptions?

-Deepening engagement with existing customers?
+Deepen engagement with existing customers?

-Driving conversion from brand-aware prospects?
+Drive conversion from brand-aware prospects?

-Step 2: Establish Your Baseline
+(B) Establish Your Baseline

 Conducting an initial brand awareness survey